[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 Select "Test Window" on the code editor screen

-㉒ Once the test is successfully completed, the stream will be displayed.
+22. If the test is completed successfully, the stream will be displayed

-*If the test fails, an error message will be displayed in red.
+If the test fails, the error will be displayed in red

-You can confirm that the target SQL Database plan has been changed.
+You can confirm that the plan for the target SQL Database has been changed

-Register the created runbook in a schedule so that it can be executed regularly.
+Register the created Runbook in a schedule so that it can be executed periodically.

-*In order to register a runbook in a schedule, you need to publish the runbook so that it can be used in the production environment.
+* To register a Runbook in a schedule, you must publish the Runbook so that it can be used in the production environment.

-If the runbook is successfully published, a message will be displayed at the top right of the screen.
+If the runbook is published successfully, a message will appear in the upper right corner of the screen

-㉔ Next, click "Link to schedule" to register to the schedule.
+22. Next, click "Link to Schedule" to register for the schedule

-㉕ The schedule setting screen will be displayed, so create and register a new schedule.
+22. The schedule setting screen will appear, so create a new schedule and register it

-*No need to create a schedule if you already have one
+*No need to create a new schedule if a schedule is already available.

-㉖ Enter the time setting information for the schedule and click "Create"
+27. Enter the schedule time setting information and click "Create"

 At the start Select any start date and time